ComputingMQ/interestBasedProgramming/README.md

----
-title: Interest-based question banks for first-year programming students
+# Interest-based question banks for first-year programming students
----

 The motivation for programming amongst first-year IT students varies significantly, with some students very keen to pick up new skills, while